UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 #### New reports page with additional report options

 - *[link to staff manual section re: reports]*
-  - *[put a reminder/caveat that the useability of reports and the reliability of report data depends on the quality of the data in ASpace itself here?
-(E.g. in order to get results from a shelf list report you need to have location records, archival object records with instances that are linked top containers, and those top container records must be assigned to a location record, and so this report won't be useful since we haven't really started using locations yet.)
-Or just cover all that in the staff manual?]*
+  - *[put a reminder/caveat that the useability of reports and the reliability of report data depends on the quality of the data in ASpace itself here?--(E.g. in order to get results from a shelf list report you need to have location records, archival object records with instances that are linked top containers, and those top container records must be assigned to a location record, and so this report won't be useful since we haven't really started using locations yet.)--Or just cover all that in the staff manual?]*
 - [ASpace Help Center User Manual page on navigating reports](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/894664734/Finding+the+Default+Reports+Page)
 - [ASpace Help Center User Manual annotated list of reports](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/894501015/Choosing+a+Default+Report+as+of+v2.2.2)